iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 > The app did work great.
 I got a Samsung A10 and for some reason the notifications stopped working properly.
 The weather notifications are intermittent and my reminders for emergency kit, smoke detectors, etc. don't come through at all anymore.
 Suggestions?
 I'd like to give higher marks.<br> :date: __2020-04-09 04:12:19__

 > FLASH FLOODING IN PHOENIX FLASH FLOODING IN PHOENIX FLASH FLOODING IN PHOENIX FLASH FLOODING IN PHOENIX FLASH FLOODING IN PHOENIX.
 I GET IT.
 I DON'T NEED A NEW NOTIFICATION EVERY 30 SECONDS.<br> :date: __2020-03-12 22:35:27__

-> Easy to read<br> :date: __2020-03-03 01:12:31__

-> The good: Timely alerts, often well ahead of other apps.
-Seems lightweight and works ok on throttled cellular.
-The bad: Alerts seem to be only accessible from the notification?
-Devs please advise/patch.<br> :date: __2019-12-02 12:53:29__